★ Master County Hub ★ 15 Counties

 What are the biggest employers across Arizona?

-Statewide anchors include TSMC (Phoenix), Intel (Chandler), Banner Health, HonorHealth, Dignity Health, Mayo Clinic, ASU, University of Arizona, NAU, Luke AFB, Davis-Monthan AFB, Fort Huachuca, MCAS Yuma, Raytheon Missiles + Defense (Tucson), Boeing (Mesa), Honeywell Aerospace, Northrop Grumman, Freeport-McMoRan, Lucid Motors (Casa Grande), and major tourism employers along the Grand Canyon corridor.
+TSMC (Phoenix), Intel (Chandler), Banner Health, HonorHealth, Mayo Clinic, ASU, University of Arizona, NAU, Luke AFB, Davis-Monthan AFB, Fort Huachuca, MCAS Yuma, Raytheon (Tucson), Boeing (Mesa), Honeywell, Northrop Grumman, Freeport-McMoRan (Morenci), and Lucid Motors (Casa Grande) anchor the state’s employment base.

 Is Arizona a good place to retire in 2026?

-One of the top retirement destinations in the country.
-Social Security is not taxed at the state level, property tax averages 0.63%, and the climate spans low desert through mountain pine.
-Nearly 1 in 5 Arizonans is now 65 or older.
-The 55+ inventory is robust in Sun City, Sun City West, Sun Lakes, Anthem, PebbleCreek, SaddleBrooke, and dozens of master-planned active-adult communities.
+Yes.
+Social Security is not taxed at the state level, effective property tax averages 0.63%, and the climate spans low desert through mountain pine.
+19.7% of Arizona residents are 65 or older.
+Sun City, Sun City West, Sun Lakes, Anthem, PebbleCreek, and SaddleBrooke anchor the 55+ inventory.

-Whether you are buying, selling, relocating, or just researching the Arizona market, send us a note.
-We will respond personally… and connect you with a dedicated full-time agent who specializes in your target county and city.
+Buying, selling, or relocating anywhere in Arizona?
+Send us a note.
+We respond personally… and connect you with a dedicated full-time agent/broker that specializes in Arizona and your target county.

 Resources